Purpose and Objectives

 Upon entering a room, avoid saying “How are you?”.
 A simple greeting like “Good morning!
 My dog, Buddy has come to visit” can be followed with information about the animal.
 Some conversation may then begin, most often between the resident and the animal.
 Don’t feel slighted.

 Report any small scratch or other injury caused by the pet, immediately to a staff nurse.
 Also, any major complaints of a resident should be relayed to a nurse or the activity director.
-Most often, they are well aware of chronic difficulties, real or imagined, but the information may be helpful.
+Most often, they are aware of chronic difficulties, real or imagined, but the information may be helpful.
 Any suspected abuse should be reported to the Pets on Wheels Volunteer Coordinator.
 Important: Let the Volunteer Coordinator know about any incident which involves a POW pet while at a POW activity.

 Visiting Home-bound Individuals

 The preceding sections of these guidelines apply to volunteers visiting home-bound as well as health care centers.
-A major difference in visiting a home=bound person is that visitors are to telephone at least a day ahead of each visit.
+A major difference in visiting a home-bound person is that visitors are to telephone at least a day ahead of each visit.
 Also, a special form is provided for keeping an annual record of home-bound visits, a summary of which is telephoned to the Home-bound Chairperson or Volunteer Coordinator at the end of each month.

 Pet-visitation therapy programs, whether called Pets on Wheels or by many other names, have had outstanding safety records over the years.
 As pet visitation becomes more widely accepted and more pet owners become involved, care becomes more important.
 A reason for the excellent safety record is the type of individuals willing to donate time, pets, and transportation costs to enhance the lives of others in this way.

 A paper on resident dogs was sent to each of the care centers, recommending that such in-house dogs were advisable only when there was not an alternative structured pet-visiting program to serve them (see menu at left, “Resident Dogs in Nursing Homes”).
 Whereas, many of the residents and staff become attached to their resident dog, many of the needs of both the residents and the dogs cannot be met.
 If you are visiting a care center which has a resident dog, do not think you are not needed.
 The resident dog often spends time only with those who give him things he should not have.
-He will not make an effort to distribute his visits uniformly.
+He will not try to distribute his visits uniformly.
 You may be asked to check in at the reception desk at the beginning of each visit, so the resident dog may be put in a secure place during your visit.
-Be sure to report any incidences.
+Be sure to report any incident.

 There are several special visiting projects which are ancillary to the routine visits to nursing homes.
 Most often, volunteers are scheduled to visit such facilities only once a month, while visiting their regular care centers for the additional weeks each month.